nihaldsouza/wikicontext-v2/README.md

 ### Contributing
-We are doing some active development on this now, because there is a provision to host the app using streamlit!
+We are doing some active development on this now, so feel free to raise a PR!
+You can contact me directly on Twitter for any further enquires.

 Link 1:
 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/nihaldsouza/wikicontext-v2/main)